bschelske/COUNT/README.md

 "Preview ROI" will allow you to define your own ROI on an image.
 A file/folder must be selected first to open an image.
 To create the ROI, click and drag on the image in the new window.
 To confirm your ROI, press "enter" or "space" and to cancel your selection, press "c"

+## Contributing
+Contributions are welcome!
+Feel free to open issues or pull requests.

 ## Notes to self:
 ffmpeg -i 50_kHz.mp4 -vf fps=1 image-%03d.png